MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-quarantine-zones.md

 This topic describes how to create and use quarantine zones for nonconformances.

-Use the **Quarantine zones** page to define zones that can be assigned to a nonconformance.
-When you create a nonconformance, you can specify the **Quarantine zone** and the **Quarantine type** on the **General** tab of the **Non conformances** page.
-The **Quarantine zone** typically indicates the area or location where the item is located.
-While the **Quarantine** type defines if the item is **Restricted usage** or **Unusable**.
+You use the **Quarantine zones** page to define zones that can be assigned to nonconformances.
+When you create a nonconformance, you can set the **Quarantine zone** and **Quarantine type** fields on the **General** tab of the **Non conformances** page.
+The **Quarantine zone** field typically indicates the area or location where the item is located.
+The **Quarantine type** field defines the item as either *Restricted usage* or *Unusable*.

-When you print a nonconformance or corrections report for a nonconformance, you can view the **Quarantine zone** where the item is at.
+When you print a nonconformance or corrections report for a nonconformance, you can view the quarantine zone where the item is located.

 You can also print a nonconformance tag for a nonconformance.
-This report will show the assigned quarantine zone and information about usage to provide guidance about how to handle defective material.
-The zones might correspond to inventory locations or operations resources.
+This report shows the assigned quarantine zone and information about usage to provide guidance about how defective material should be handled.
+The quarantine zones might correspond to inventory locations or operations resources.

 ## Examples of quarantine zones

+### Example 1

+You work at an electronics manufacturing company that produces and distributes televisions, speakers, and media players.
+In this case, you can configure a quarantine zone to represent each type of product.

+### Example 2

-You work at an electronics manufacturing company who produces and distributes televisions, speakers, and media players.
-You could configure the quarantine zones to represent these types of products.
-In another example, three bins and two racks are used to store items that are nonconforming.
-In this example, you could configure five quarantine zones to represent each bin and each rack.
+Three bins and two racks are used to store items that are nonconforming.
+In this case, you can configure five quarantine zones, one for each bin and each rack.

 ## Create a quarantine zone

-1. Go to **Inventory management >  Setup > Quality management > Quarantine zones**.
+1. Go to **Inventory management \> Setup \> Quality management \> Quarantine zones**.
-1. On the Action pane, select **New** to add a new row to the grid, and then make the following settings for it:
+1. On the Action Pane, select **New** to add a row to the grid.
+Then set the following fields for the new row:

-    - **Quarantine zone** - Enter a unique ID or name for the problem type.
+    - **Quarantine zone** – Enter a unique ID or name for the quarantine zone.
-    - **Description** - Enter a detailed description for the problem type.
+    - **Description** – Enter a detailed description of the quarantine zone.

 1. Close the page.

 ## Additional resources